-Judgment No. 36775 of 2024: Professional Secrecy and Its Limitation in Criminal Proceedings
+Judgment No. 36775 of 2024: Professional Secrecy and its Limitation in Criminal Proceedings

-Regulatory Context of Professional Secrecy
+The Regulatory Framework of Professional Secrecy

-Reference Maxims and Their Interpretation
+The Reference Maxim and its Interpretation

 Practical Implications of the Decision